Manifest Artist Residency Award 2020/21

 - The ability of the artist to take full advantage of the opportunity and utilize the program resources to maximize its benefits.

-Goals for the Manifest Artist Residency Program include:
+Goals for the Manifest Residency Programs include:

 - Provide an ideal space for the creation of new work.
+Above all else productivity and time spent working in the provided studio are critical.

 - Offer the opportunity to develop drawing or other art-making skills relative to the consistent availability of life drawing models and a darkroom facility, or to explore how life-drawing can relate to other art-making activities.
 (Applicants are NOT required to be figurative artists nor photographers.)